 Keeping the Weeds at Bay

-We suggest that you repeat this process quarterly.
+We suggest that you repeat this process periodically.
 If you don't mow the grass and pull weeds regularly, it will take you days to get your yard under control.
 But if you are diligent and take the time to weed and feed on a regular basis, the process will be quick and painless.
 The same is true for your website.